gregersrygg/crapLoader/README.md

 Usage
 -----
 First you have to hijack document.write.
-You can do before or after page load, but it has to be before you load the scripts that use document.write.
+You can do it before or after page load, but it has to be before you load the scripts that use document.write.

     crapLoader.hijack({  /* hijacks write, writeln and getElementById */
         loadSequentially: true /* Load in parallel or sequential? default false */